selsta/hlsdl/README.md

 Requirements
 ------------

-This program needs openssl to decrypt files.
+This program requirers FFmpeg installed in order to decrypt SAMPLE-AES content.

 Build
 -----

-Use `gcc -O2 ./*.c -lcurl -lavformat -lavutil -lavcodec`

-Windows should work already, but is untested.
+Use `make && make install && make clean` to install.

 Usage and Options
 -------
-`./hls-download url [options]`
+`./hlsdl url [options]`

 ---------------------------
 ```